junaid7lone/jira-external-link/README.md

 # jira-external-link
-Chrome extension to open external links in a new window in jira
+A simple chrome extension jira to open external links in a new window.

+Just download the .crx file and install it on chrome.